Reinforcement Learning for Control of Non-Markovian Cellular Population Dynamics: Introduction

 \section{Introduction}

 In order to survive, organisms must adapt to unpredictable environmental stressors occurring over diverse timescales.
-As a result, biological systems display remarkable adaptive capabilities, making it exceptionally challenging to control them through environmental modulation—an open and significant question in the physics of living systems.
-Two examples of adaptive systems with great clinical importance are cancer cell resistance to chemotherapy \cite{Vasan2019}, and bacterial resistance to antibiotics \cite{Blair2015}.
-In both settings, constant application of a drug does not typically result in population extinction, as drug application also drives a certain fraction of the population to alter their phenotypic state to become drug-resistant.
-This new resistant state can persist even after drug removal and across cell lineages, thus encoding a memory of the stressful environment which allows populations to more quickly adapt if the drug is reapplied \cite{Harmange2023,Mathis2017,Banerjee2021a}.
+As a result, biological systems display remarkable adaptive capabilities, making it exceptionally challenging to control them through environmental modulation, marking an open and significant question in the physics of living systems.
+Two examples of adaptive systems with great clinical importance are cancer cell resistance to chemotherapy \citep{Vasan2019}, and bacterial resistance to antibiotics \citep{Blair2015}.
+In both settings, the control problem of drug application is complicated by unknown model parameters and non-Markovian dynamics.
+Notably, the constant application of a drug does not typically result in population extinction, as drug application also drives a certain fraction of the population to alter their phenotypic state to become drug-resistant.
+This new resistant state can then persist even after drug removal and across cell lineages, thus encoding a memory of the stressful environment which allows populations to more quickly adapt if the drug is reapplied \cite{Harmange2023,Mathis2017,Banerjee2021a}.
+As a result, it is unclear how to devise a control strategy that can effectively mitigate long-term population growth in these scenarios.
+We address this open problem in the present work.

-Previous work \cite{padmanabhan2017reinforcement, engelhardt2020dynamic, Gallagher2024, fischer2024minimising} has studied temporal drug dosing protocols to slow or prevent adaptation in various cancer or bacterial models using different methods.
+Previous literature \citep{padmanabhan2017reinforcement, engelhardt2020dynamic, Gallagher2024, fischer2024minimising} has studied temporal drug dosing protocols to slow or prevent adaptation in various cancer or bacterial models using various methods.
 However, these models fail to account for the variety of adaptive timescales present in real biological systems.
 The presence of such memory effects greatly complicates the control problem, making the study of more realistic models imperative.
 Thus, to study the control of such memory-based adaptive systems, in this work we introduce a novel population model exhibiting phenotypic plasticity with non-Markovian dynamics.
-We couple insights from control theory with deep reinforcement learning to discover interpretable treatment protocols which successfully prevent proliferation.
+Prior work has shown that learning-based methods are able to form the basis of patient-specific treatment protocols \citep{miotto2016deep, ahn2021deep}.
+We show that insights from control theory can be coupled with deep reinforcement learning to discover treatment protocols which successfully prevent proliferation.
+We highlight our main contributions below: